airbytehq/airbyte/docs/integrations/sources/jira.md

 4. Enter the **API Token** that you have created.
 5. Enter the **Domain** for your Jira account, e.g. `airbyteio.atlassian.net`.
 6. Enter the **Email** for your Jira account.
+7. Enter the list of **Projects (Optional)** for which you need to replicate data, or leave it empty if you want to replicate data for all projects.
+8. Enter the **Start Date (Optional)** from which you'd like to replicate data for Jira in the format YYYY-MM-DDTHH:MM:SSZ.
+All data generated after this date will be replicated.
+Note that it will be used only in the following streams: BoardIssues, IssueComments, IssueProperties, IssueRemoteLinks, IssueVotes, IssueWatchers, IssueWorklogs, Issues, PullRequests, SprintIssues.
+9. Toggle **Expand Issue Changelog** allows you to get a list of recent updates to every issue in the Issues stream.
+10. Toggle **Render Issue Fields** allows returning field values rendered in HTML format in the Issues stream.
+11. Toggle **Enable Experimental Streams** enables experimental PullRequests stream.

 ## Supported sync modes